Skip to content

 To get the protection stated on the bottle, sunscreen must be used in sufficient amounts.

 As a rule of thumb, an adult should use about a handful of sunscreen for the whole body.
-That’s much more than most people instinctively apply.
+That is far more than most instinctively apply.

-Sunscreen should be applied about 20 minutes before going out in the sun.
-It should then be reapplied regularly, especially if you swim, sweat, or dry off with a towel.
+Sunscreen should be applied about 20 minutes before going out into the sun.
+And it should be reapplied regularly, especially if you swim, sweat or dry off with a towel.

-It can be a very good idea to make sunscreen a regular part of your morning routine during the summer months, especially for the face.
-Many day creams already contain SPF, and the same principle applies: the higher the SPF, the better the protection.
+It can be a very good idea to make sunscreen a fixed part of your morning routine during the summer months, especially for the face.
+Many day creams already contain SPF, and the same principle applies: the higher the factor, the better the protection.

 The sun is still your friend

-All this, of course, doesn’t mean the sun itself is dangerous.
+All this does not, of course, mean that the sun is dangerous in itself.

 On the contrary, sunlight plays an important role in our well-being.
-The sun helps the body produce vitamin D, and many people experience better mood and more energy when the days get lighter.
+The sun helps the body produce vitamin D, and many people experience better mood and more energy when the days become lighter.

-So it’s not about avoiding the sun entirely, but about enjoying it sensibly.
+So it’s not about avoiding the sun completely, but about enjoying it with care.

-With shade, clothing, and sunscreen you can still fully enjoy summer—and the sun.
+With shade, clothing and sunscreen you can still enjoy the summer - and the sun - to the fullest.
 Go for walks.
 Have lunch in the sun.
 Jump in the sea.
 Read a book on the terrace.

 Just remember to take care of your skin along the way.

 Because the skin is actually pretty amazing.
 It protects you every single day.
-And with a little help from a good sunscreen, it can do that for many years to come. ☀️
+And with a little help from a good sunscreen it can do so for many years to come. ☀️

 Cart